MinecraftServerControl/mscs/README.md

     mkdir /opt/mscs/worlds/alpha
     cp -R * /opt/mscs/worlds/alpha

-In sum, the ending path of your world `alpha` should be `/opt/mscs/worlds/alpha/alpha`.
+After you've copied the world files, you will want to [create a world entry into MSCS](#creating-a-new-world) using the name of the world and the port that you wish the world to use:

+    mscs create alpha 25565

 #### Renaming world folder (optional)
 If you would like to rename the `alpha` folder
 (the one that is the parent folder of the actual world) to a different name, follow the steps below.

+IMPORTANT: make sure the world that you are importing is not currently running.

-In this example we wanted to rename the `alpha` folder to `vanillaMC`:
+In this example we want to rename the `alpha` folder to `vanillaMC`:

     mkdir /opt/mscs/worlds/vanillaMC
     cp -R * /opt/mscs/worlds/vanillaMC
     mv /opt/mscs/worlds/vanillaMC/alpha /opt/mscs/worlds/vanillaMC/vanillaMC

+After you've set up the file structure, [you can now create a world entry into MSCS](#creating-a-new-world) using the name of the world and the port that you wish the world to use:

     mscs create vanillaMC 25565

-After you've set up the file structure, [you can now create a world entry into MSCS](#creating-a-new-world) using the name of the world.

 ### Adjusting world properties
 The `mscs.properties` file can be found in every world folder